sebbdk/vargr-dbai/readme.md

 # Stories
 - I would would like to be able to optionally add validation to my models
 - I would like to be able to specify database per model
-- I would like to be able to use the folling integrations:
+- I would like to be able to use the follwing integrations:
     - lowdb
     - memory only database (candidates: lokijs, pouchdb, ...redis?)
     - mongodb